tfung/mobile-app-editor/mobile-app-editor-app/README.md

 - ✅ **Input Validation**: Client and server-side validation for URLs, hex colors, and required fields
 - 🔄 **Schema Versioning**: Built-in support for configuration schema evolution

+### Implementation Enhancements

+This implementation includes optional enhancements and thoughtful deviations from the original specification:

+1. **📜 Configuration History** (Enhancement): Each save creates a new version rather than updating in place, providing:
+   - Complete audit trail of all changes
+   - Version dropdown to load and restore previous configurations
+   - Never lose data - full rollback capability

+2. **🔢 Integer IDs** (Deviation): Uses auto-incrementing integers instead of UUID strings:
+   - Simpler, more readable IDs (1, 2, 3...)
+   - Better database performance
+   - Natural chronological ordering

+See [Notable Tradeoffs](#notable-tradeoffs-and-assumptions) for detailed rationale and architectural decisions.

 ## Technology Stack

 - **Framework**: React Router v7 with SSR